Martins Hill- Deadman’s Steps

 Deadman’s steps is also known locally to be haunted: a badly injured man in breeches and waistcoat can be seen lying in a pool of blood at the top of the steps.

-The road at the bottom of the steps used to be called ‘Swan Hill’ as the inn at the top is called The Swan and Mitre.
-Locals say that the swan represents the bishop’s mistress, the Bishops of Rochester have been Lords of the Manor in Bromley for over a thousand years.
+The road at the bottom of the steps used to be called ‘Swan Hill’ – as the inn at the top is called The Swan and Mitre.
+Locals say that the swan represents the bishop’s mistress, but unfortunately not which Bishop it was (or even which actress!).
+The Bishops of Rochester have been Lords of the Manor in Bromley for over a thousand years.
+However, the Swan and Mitre public house is connected with an actress, Marie Lloyd, and her dressing-room mirrors are still there.

 All the stops in the Bromley Town Centre Parks Heritage & Biodiversity trail can be found on the page about it here.